artspb/blog/content/posts/working-with-tinygo-in-goland.md

 Don't forget to close the dialog with the _OK_ button to save the settings.

 6. That's it for the configuration.
 Let's now check how GoLand works.
-Copy `/src/examples/blinky1/blinky1.go` to the newly created project.
+Copy `/src/examples/blinky1/blinky1.go` to the `src` directory of the newly created project.
+The trick with `src` makes the project looks like `GOPATH` so you can use packages inside.

 ![Blinky](/images/working-with-tinygo-in-goland/blinky.png)